Asthma in Children

 • Diet

-If one or both parents have asthma, the risk of asthma is increased in their children.
-Children whose mothers smoked during pregnancy may be more likely to develop asthma.
-Asthma also has been linked to other factors related to the mother, such as young maternal age, poor maternal nutrition, and lack of breastfeeding.
+Children whose mother smoked during pregnancy may be more likely to develop asthma.
+Asthma also has been linked to other factors related to the mother, such as young maternal age, poor nutrition during pregnancy, and lack of breastfeeding (chestfeeding).
 Prematurity and low birth weight are also risk factors.

 In the United States, children in urban environments are more likely to develop asthma, particularly if they are from lower socioeconomic groups.
 Although it is not entirely understood, it is believed that poorer living conditions, greater potential exposure to triggers, and less access to health care contribute to the higher incidence of asthma in these groups.
-Asthma affects a higher percentage of non-Hispanic Black and Puerto Rican children in the United States.
+Asthma affects a higher percentage of non-Hispanic Black children and Puerto Rican children in the United States.

 Diet may be a risk factor.
 Children who do not consume enough of vitamins C and E and omega-3 fatty acids or who have obesity may be at higher risk of asthma.